worldcoin/world-id-contracts/docs/Disaster Recovery Plan.md

 >
 > 1. Run `make route-add`.
 > 2. Select `n` when asked if you want to reuse configuration.
-> 3. Provide `https://polygon-mainnet.g.alchemy.com/v2/ZBjU5pzlBWQQPftvl26hJ4cP1VaBrOGq` as the RPC
+> 3. Provide the already obtained RPC URL when asked.
->    URL.
 > 4. Provide the address of the router ([recorded above](#pause-identity-operations-task-2)) when
 >    asked.
 > 5. Provide the group number recorded above.